Microbial Enhanced Oil Recovery

 Treatment of a well producing 1600 PPMV H2S reduced to 400 PPMV in just 26 days.

-Hydrocarbon Vapor Suppression and LEL Neutralizing Microbes
+Hydrocarbon Vapor Suppression and LEL Neutralizing Cultures

 Typically within 24 hours, the LEL levels of most hydrocarbons, including benzene, toluene, EDC, xylene, and gasoline, are reduced to near zero.
 These microbes can be applied to soil, water or enclosed tanks.
 It is 100 percent safe for wastewater systems and plant bio-ponds.

-Tank Bottoms Reduction Microbes
+Tank Bottoms Reduction Cultures

 For more information please review our Oilfield Case Histories